iron-software/IronPdf.Examples/how-to/cshtml-to-pdf-mvc-core/README.md

     </div>
 </div>

-## Converting Views into PDFs
+## Convert Views to PDFs

-First, ensure you have an ASP.NET Core Web App (Model-View-Controller) structure.
-Here’s how to proceed:
+Begin by setting up an ASP.NET Core Web App (Model-View-Controller) project to transform Views into PDF files.

-### Define a Model Class
+### Add a Model Class

-- Navigate to the "Models" folder.
+- Go to the "Models" directory
-- Create a C# class file named "Person," which will represent individual data entities.
-Use the following code sample:
+- Create a new C# class file named "Person" to serve as a data model.
+Use the code below as a template:

 ```cs
 namespace ViewToPdfMVCCoreSample.Models